You are here:

 How to review your operating model: step 1

-Your operating model is vital to understanding what your MAT does and how it's doing it.
-Use our downloadable tools to help you kick-start your review, and follow our step-by-step guide to ensure you have the right model to deliver your educational support and administrative functions sustainably.
+Your operating model is vital to understanding what your trust does and how it's doing it.
+Use our downloadable tools to kick-start your review, and follow our step-by-step guide to ensure you have the right model to deliver your educational support and administrative functions sustainably.

-An operating model is a way of setting out all the functions of your MAT.
-Think of these functions as a ‘capability’; this could be managing finances, supporting your workforce, managing your estates or improving your schools.
+An operating model is a way of setting out all the functions of your trust.
+Think of each of these functions as a ‘capability’.
+For example:

 Within each capability sits a range of processes.
 So, if the capability is managing finances, this will include processes such as budget planning, reporting and cash and asset management.